Percolation transition for random forests in $d\geq 3$: The bulk renormalisation group flow

 \end{definition} In this definition, $\nabla_{z_i}^{\alpha_i}$ denotes the discrete derivative $\nabla^{\alpha_i}$ with multiindex $\alpha_i$ acting on the spatial part of the $i$th component of the finite sequence $z$.

 The $\Phi_j(\ell)$ norm measures spatial smoothness of test functions, which act as substitutes for fields.
-Restricted to sequences of fixed length, it is a lattice $C^{p_\Phi}$ norm at spatial scale $L^j$ and field scale $\ell$.
-We will mainly use the following choice of $\ell$ for $\Phi_j(\ell)$:
+Restricted to sequences of fixed length, it is a lattice $C^{p_\Phi}$ norm at spatial scale~$L^j$ and field scale~$\ell$.
+We will mainly use the following choice of $\ell$ when using the $\Phi_j(\ell)$ norm:

-for a large constant $\ell_0$.
+for a large constant $\ell_0$, and $\ell_{j}$ will always be as in~\eqref{e:ellj}.
 This choice captures the size of the covariances in the decomposition \eqref{e:C-def}.
-Indeed, since the covariances $C_{j}$ are functions of sequences of length $2$, the bounds \eqref{e:C-bd} imply
+Indeed, regarding the covariances $C_{j}$ as functions of sequences of length $2$ (i.e., as the coefficient in \eqref{e:Fzsum} of $F= \sum_{x,y} \bar\psi_{x}\psi_{y}C_{j}(x,y)$), the bounds \eqref{e:C-bd} imply

-when $\ell_0$ is chosen as a large ($L$-dependent, due to the index $j+1$ on the left-hand side of~\eqref{e:C-bd}) constant relative to the constants in \eqref{e:C-bd} with $|\alpha|\leq 2p_\Phi$; we will always assume that $\ell_0$ is fixed in this way.
-In~\eqref{e:Cleq1} we have made a slight abuse of notation to identify $C_{j}$ with the coefficient in \eqref{e:Fzsum} of $F= \sum_{x,y} \bar\psi_{x}\psi_{y}C_{j}(x,y)$.
+when $\ell_0$ is chosen as a large ($L$-dependent, due to the index $j+1$ on the left-hand side of~\eqref{e:C-bd}) constant relative to the constants in \eqref{e:C-bd} with $|\alpha|\leq 2p_\Phi$.
+From now on, we will always assume that $\ell_0$ is fixed in this way.

 \begin{definition} We define $T_j(\ell)$ to be the algebra $ \cN(\Lambda)$ together with the dual norm